sharwan4545/InstaMassReportTool/README.md

 Check dependencies, authentication status, rate limits, and system resources during script execution.

 Log errors and monitor the terminal output for any issues.
-By following these steps, you can successfully run the Instagram mass reporting functionality as intended.
+By following these steps, you can successfully run the Instagram mass reporting functionality as intended. <br>

 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***